harsimrat11/2210990395_Engine_Fault_detection_using_CNN/README.md

-# Engine Fault Detection Using Acoustic Signal Processing and CNN
+# Acoustic Signal-Based Non-Intrusive Engine Fault Detection Using Mel-Spectrograms and Convolutional Neural Networks

 A non-intrusive engine fault detection system that identifies engine conditions from audio recordings — no diagnostic tools or special hardware required, just sound.